Select Page

 The Cold War Background

-The Cold War refers to the political and ideological standoff between Western democracies led by the United States and communist countries led by the Soviet Union.
-After World War II, the Allies divided Germany into four occupation zones.
-Berlin, despite being located in the Soviet zone, was also divided into four sectors, symbolizing the larger division between the East and the West.
-Tensions soon arose between the two superpowers.
+Politic and ideological standoff between countries of the West, led by United States, and of the Communist bloc led by the Soviet Union.
+Following World War II, the end result was divided Germany into four occupation zones.
+Though Berlin was in the Soviet zone, like the rest of Germany, it, too, was divided into four sectors, a sign of the wider split between an East and a West.
+Shortly after, the two superpowers began to build tensions.

 1. Preventing East Germans from fleeing to the West: